MirantisContainers/mke-docs/content/docs/concepts/architecture/README.md

 ## Components

-[Describe the key components of MKE architecture]
+MKE 4 is built on top of k0s, a lightweight Kubernetes distribution.
+See the [k0s documentation](https://k0sproject.io/docs/) for more information.

+MKE 4 Alpha.1 is run on top of k0s v1.29.3.

 ### Control Plane

-[Explain the control plane components and their roles]
+<[Explain the control plane components and their roles]>

+#### CNI

+By default, MKE 4 installs Calico as the CNI plugin.
+Alpha.1 release has the following limitations:
+- There is no option to use a different CNI plugin.
+- There is no option to configure Calico.
+- When a cluster is upgraded from MKE 3, the Calico configuration is not migrated.

 ### Data Plane